 The folks at Apetina are currently challenging you to come up with a classic salad with a twist this summer using one of their range of cheeses.
 There is a wide range Apetina cheese, from the classic block style, to ready cubed snack packs flavoured with herbs; perfect for adding to a Fuss Free lunch or salad.

 As Britain is in a frenzy of red, white and blue at the moment, for both the Jubilee and Olympics I have made a twist on the classic Greek Salad (after all Greece is the home of the Olympics) and have substituted blueberries for the olives.
 Frying the blueberries with some balsamic vinegar makes a tangy and fruity dressing, which livens up any salad.

-Arrange the tomatoes and Apetina cubes on the bed of cucumber strips and pour the warm blueberries over.
+- Arrange the tomatoes and feta cubes on the bed of cucumber strips and pour the warm blueberries over.